 Protein for Foxes

 In the wild, foxes generally hunt small rodents.
-From a very early age, they learn their characteristic pounce in order to quickly and quietly catch their favorite food.
+From a very early age, they learn their characteristic pounce to quickly and quietly catch their favorite food.
 But your pets don't have to hunt in captivity.
 Instead, you generally should offer a formulated fox food (that contains taurine) since it has most of what your pet fox needs along with pre-killed mice, small rats, fuzzies, or pinkies depending on the size of the fox.

 Fennec foxes will typically stick with the mice and smaller rodents while red or Siberian foxes can enjoy a rat or even a small rabbit since they are a little bit larger when compared to a fennec.
 Regardless of the source of the protein, the majority of your fox's diet should be protein.